 People through the ages have been describing and classifying soils in order to communicate and manage their diversity.

 Soil classification in New Zealand was begun by Māori horticulturalists who recognised and named classes that were relevant to the establishment and management of their gardens, in particular, kumara gardens.
 They recognised classes such as oneharuru (a light but good sandy loam) and onetea (white soil from sandy volcanic material).
 The need for soil classification has been part of human activity in New Zealand since the arrival of the first Polynesian canoe.

-Genetic: The First National Soil Nomenclature
+New Zealand Genetic Soil Classification (NZG): The First National Soil Nomenclature